FlailoftheLord/MonsterApocalypseRevamped/MonsterApocalypseRevamped Changelog.md

   ```
   This means that it will drop 1 cobblestone with a 75% chance, 3 dirt with a 100% chance, 5 bread at 23% chance, and one stone shovel (100% chance)
   the format being: `- <item>:<amount>:<chance>`
+  I will release a seventh build alongside this.